EDIorg/EMLassemblyline/documentation/instructions.md

 4. **data.files** A list of the data tables of your dataset.
 File extension is not required.
 Do not include .zip directories here, they will be added in the `make_eml` step.

 ```
-# First load the EMLassemblyline package
+# Load EMLassemblyline
 library(EMLassemblyline)

-# View documentation for this function
-?import_templates

-# Import templates for an example dataset licensed under CC0, with 2 tables.
+# Import templates for an example dataset licensed under CC0, with 2 tables located in at "path"
 import_templates(path = "/Users/csmith/Desktop/gleon_chloride",
+                 license = "CC0",
+                 data.files = c("lake_chloride_concentrations",
+                                "lake_characteristics"))

+# Import templates for data stored in a different directory ("data.path") than where the templates will be imported to
+import_templates(path = "/Users/csmith/Desktop/gleon_chloride",
+                 data.path = "/Users/csmith/Desktop/gleon_chloride/data",
                  license = "CC0",
                  data.files = c("lake_chloride_concentrations",
                                 "lake_characteristics"))

 ```